 “They’re for more than parking cars, stacking boxes, and holding trash bins.
 The garage can help sell your home if you stage it right.
 Most homeowners might think of staging their kitchens and bedrooms, but the garage is a feature that is playing an increasingly important role.” – RealtyTimes®

-Whether you’re planning on finishing your garage floor with paint or epoxy coating, interested in protecting the floor against staining, cracking, wicking water, dusting, pitting, and crumbling, or searching for a solution to regulate humidity levels and mold growth, the right sealer will be the most important thing you can do for your garage floor and space.
+If you’re planning on finishing your garage floor with paint or epoxy coating, interested in protecting the floor against staining, efflorescence, cracking, wicking water, dusting, pitting, and crumbling, or searching for a solution to regulate humidity levels and mold growth, the right garage floor sealer will be the most important thing you can do for your garage floor and space.

 Floor paints and coatings trap water vapor coming up from below.
 Even the strongest concrete coatings will bubble, peel, or crack (pictured) due to the moisture wicking through concrete, water vapor pressure, pushing efflorescence, or alkali attack.

 If you plan to paint your garage floor or apply a coating, like epoxy or urethane, garage floor sealer and waterproofing your concrete becomes a critical first step!
 And you will definitely not choose a film-forming concrete sealer.
 You need a penetrating concrete garage floor sealer that seals the concrete deep inside against water vapor transmission.

 Penetrating Sealers for Garage Floors

 These selected garage floor sealer are the top performers for sealing garage floors.
 They are all penetrating, waterproofing products that seal concrete internally.
 They are all slip-resistant and do not alter surface appearance.
 They are water-borne, solvent-free, user- and environment-friendly, allowing for safe use indoors without noxious fumes.